 Babies who develop the infection are treated with antibiotics.
 Babies usually acquire the infection during delivery if mothers have gonorrhea.

 How do I prevent gonorrhea?

-- Avoid having multiple sex partners: A monogamous relationship with a single partner can help lower your risk of infection.
+- Avoid having multiple sex partners: A relationship with a single partner can help lower your risk of infection.